 Our tax system should be simple, fair, and promote economic growth; but the U.S. tax code fails on all three counts.
 It is notoriously complex, patently unfair, highly inefficient, and is littered with special interest loopholes that need to be eliminated.
 The tax code's complexity distorts decisions to work, save, and invest, which leads to slower economic growth, lower wages, and diminished job creation.
 It is estimated that individuals, families, and employers spend over 6 billion hours and over $160 billion a year trying to understand a labyrinth of rules.
 Over the past decade, more than 4,400 changes have been made to the tax code, which averages to more than one per day.

-Currently, the U.S. corporate tax rate is 39.1 percent—the highest marginal rate in the industrialized free world.
-Additionally, the top federal rate on smaller, unincorporated businesses reaches 44.6 percent.
+Currently, the U.S. corporate tax rate is 35 percent, and the top federal rate on smaller, unincorporated businesses reaches 44.6 percent.
 Roughly half of private-sector employment is derived from these businesses—such as partnerships, S corporations, and sole proprietorships.
 These high tax rates discourage investment and job creation, distort business activity, and put American businesses at a competitive disadvantage.
 It is also important to note that in Wisconsin approximately 9 out of 10 businesses file their taxes as individuals.
 These small businesses, known as "sub-chapter S corporations," limited liability corporations (LLCs) and partnerships employ more than half of all private sector workers.
 Today, two-thirds of net new jobs in America are created by small business.
 At the same time our foreign competitors are lowering taxes, which means if we wish to remain competitive, we need to lower tax rates – not raise them as the President has proposed.
 By making the tax code more conducive to innovation and investment, we can stimulate job growth and get the economy back on the road to recovery.